minecraftpython/minecraftpython-mc1.12.2/README.md

 ## Issues
 ### Known Issues
-* Recording a Pythonic wand over a Pythonic wand currently creates a Frankenbeast.
-Beware!
-This will be corrected in 0.7.2.
 * The supported version of Python is 2.7.2.
 I feel I must personally apologize for that - I know that's not how it should be, but don't know how to fix it.

 ### How To Report Issues